 HERE’S THE STORY

 After editing, producing and at times forcibly coercing 15 issues of PRAXIS into existence, we thought it was time to change our approach, if only for an issue.
 For fourteen years we have debated, discussed, indeed agonized over virtually every word and image on every page—not to mention the relation between the words and images—and it seemed a good opportunity to radically change our M.O.
-We invited Ana Miljacki as a guest co-editor, partly because of her interest in the idea of architectural narratives-—which had been floating around our editorial meetings for a few years—and partly as a way to bring her intelligence back into the Praxis fold after a two-issue hiatus.
-For this issue, Ana brought to bear not only her scholarship on the topic, but a mandate that th issue be an“unmediated”one.
+We invited Ana Miljacki as a guest co-editor, partly because of her interest in the idea of architectural narratives-—which had been floating around our editorial meetings for a few years—and partly as a way to bring her intelligence back into the Praxis fold after a two-issue hiatus from a role as project editor.
+Ana brought to bear not only her expertise on the topic of architectural storytelling, but a mandate that the issue be an“unmediated”one.
 That is, that the articles—(each a kind of) story(ies) (in their own right)-- stand as autonomous tales: without introductions, without captions, without intensive image editing.
-The emphasis on storytelling as particular form of narrative created a very curious, radically different, and indeed “special” Praxis—one that lacks any buildings, but which, we would argue emphatically, does not lack architecture.
+The emphasis on storytelling as particular form of narrative created a unusual, radically different, and indeed “special” Praxis—one without buildings, but which, we would argue emphatically, does not lack architecture.

-The articles in this issue areare a collection of “True Stories” told by architects that amount to a compilation of narrative techniques (fiction, comic, storybook, film).
+The special edition, then, contains a collection of “True Stories” told by architects that amount to a compilation of narrative techniques (fiction, comic, storybook, film).
 Missing are the conventional architectural representations or tropes that usually fill the pages of Praxis: plans, sections, renderings, detail drawings, photographs.
-Nor is there our usual article layout, with spreads carefully curated to educe particular aspects of a project, or frame a portion of the design process.
-This is our method of telling the story of a project, and it involves many months of editorial teeth-gnashing, back and forth with architects and our designer, tweaks and modifications.
-With this issue, we’ve let the authors tell the stories themselves.
-This is the most unmediated issue we’ve ever generated—despite the usual protracted publication time we’re tried to let the authors speak for themselves.
-We want to hear their voices, rather than ours.
-For us this was a way to understand contemporary storytelling techniques across a range of practices.
+Nor will the reader find our standard article layout, with spreads carefully orchestrated and curated to educe particular aspects of a project, or frame a portion of the design process.
+This is how Praxis tells the story of a project, and it involves many months of editorial teeth-gnashing, back and forth with architects and our designer, tweaks and modifications.
+Instead, this issue we’ve relinquished control and allowed the authors tell the stories themselves. so we hear their voices, rather than ours so as to focus on contemporary storytelling techniques across a range of methodologies.

+As we collected material four narratives types emerged post-facto: the novel, the comic, the storybook and the film.
+While architects tell stories in other ways these four resonated with the most contemporary and experimental work we found, and with genres already familiar to us.
+Each of these storytelling methods forms a part of our everyday, non-architectural lives, but when deployed in the context of the design disciplines produces a new way of <producing architecture, designing?>